rowlandcoping/cheese-and-beer/README.md

 This project uses PostgreSQL to store all data, therefore you will need to create a version of the database to deploy it for yourself.

- - You can sign up to ElephantSQL here [HERE](https://www.elephantsql.com/), this is what I am currently using.
-A caveat to this is ElephantSQL is at end of life and will be decommissioned in January of next year, so if you want to work on the project longer term I recommend a more permanent solution.
+ - You can sign up to ElephantSQL here [HERE](https://www.elephantsql.com/), this is what I used initially.
+A caveat to this is ElephantSQL is at end of life and will be decommissioned in January of 2025, so if you want to work on the project longer term I recommend a more permanent solution.
  - Click 'Create New Instance' to create a new database.
 Mine is called cheese_beer.
 If you click your newly-created database in ElephantSQL it provides all the settings you need to connect it to your Django project.
  - Be sure to migrate the database models to your database from your development platform before you attempt to run the site.
 This will set all your models up on your database, ready to go!
     - python3 manage.py makemigrations